-A customer of ours named Emily sent in this awesome how-to on pedal dyeing demonstrated on our famous Eastern CFRP pedals.
+Emily sent in this awesome step-by-step pedal dyeing demonstration with our famous Eastern CFRP pedals.

 Send us your Eastern DIY project with pics and description to: firstname.lastname@example.org